Home Blog Mobile App Development How to Build a Hybrid App: A Detailed Outline

 The demand for building a hybrid app is gradually increasing as it enables businesses to reach the user base of both Android and iOS devices with a single app.
 However, building a hybrid app takes immense hard work and efficiency since the app must seamlessly run in diverse operating systems.
 In this blog, we will explore some of the best practices of hybrid app development diligently adopted by the professionals at any reputed mobile app development company.
 Without further ado, let’s get started.

-Okay, we saved this pointer for the end because it needs a detailed discussion.
+This point needs a detailed discussion.
 There are several frameworks available in the market that facilitate cross-platform app development.
-Here are a few to mention:
+Here are a few popular ones:

 That the open-source framework has powered more than 5 million apps speaks volumes of its reliability and demand.
 Ionic has a Cordova plugin that is especially useful for the developers as it enables them to access various features of the operating system including geolocation, battery, camera, logs, etc.